ThabisoNzalo641/Legendary-Looks-mobile-app/README.md

 - Booking conflict detection
 - Data isolation between tenants
 ---
+## Project Structure
+The project contains the Android mobile application for the Legendary Looks booking platform.

+• **java/**
+Contains the application logic written in Java and Kotlin, including UI components, ViewModels, and Firebase integration.

+• **res/**
+Contains Android resources such as layouts, images, and styling values used to build the user interface.

+• **AndroidManifest.xml**
+Defines the application's configuration, permissions, and activities.
+The application connects to **Firebase Firestore and Firebase Authentication** to handle data storage and user authentication.

 ## My Contribution
 This project was developed as a collaborative group project.
 My main contributions included: